samikshamodi/CacheMapping/README.md

 ## Usage
 - The program is written in Python 3.6.9
-- Clone this reposiotry to your desktop
+- Download this repository
-- Open the terminal and navigate to the directory where the files are saved.
+- Open the terminal and navigate to the directory where the files are saved
 - Run level1.py (for level 1 cache) using the following command
 ```
 python3 level1.py